 Credit risk is the risk that a borrower will not honour its commitments and a loss to the Corporation may result.
-In the event of a default by a borrower, there can be no assurance that the Corporation (either directly or indirectly via borrowers of the Lending Funds the Corporation co-invest with) or the Lending Funds, as applicable, will be able to secure repayment of the principal amount or interest accruing under the loan.
-If the Corporation or Lending Funds cannot realize on an outstanding loan due to a default by a borrower, the Corporation's financial condition and operating results will be adversely impacted.
+In the event of a default by a borrower, there can be no assurance that the Corporation (either directly or indirectly via borrowers of the lending funds the Corporation co-invest with) or the lending funds, as applicable, will be able to secure repayment of the principal amount or interest accruing under the loan.
+If the Corporation or lending funds cannot realize on an outstanding loan due to a default by a borrower, the Corporation's financial condition and operating results will be adversely impacted.

-Decline in the Value of Natural Resource Commodities
+Decline in the value of natural resource commodities

-The Corporation is exposed to adverse changes in conditions which affect commodity prices and energy prices for its and the Lending Funds' resource loans.
+The Corporation is exposed to adverse changes in conditions which affect commodity prices and energy prices for its and the lending funds' resource loans.
 These market changes may be regional, national or international in nature and scope or may revolve around a specific asset.
-Risk is increased if the values of the underlying assets securing the Corporation's or the Lending Funds' loans fall to levels approaching or below the loan amounts.
-Any decrease in commodity or energy prices may delay the development of the underlying security or business plans a borrower and will adversely affect the value of the Corporation's or the Lending Funds' security.
-Additionally, the value of the Corporation's or the Lending Funds' respective underlying security in a resource loan can be negatively affected if the actual amount or quality of the commodity proves to be less than that estimated or the ability to extract the commodity proves to be more difficult or more costly than estimated.
-If the underlying resource commodity against which the Corporation or the Lending Funds hold security declines in value, then the Corporation or the Lending Funds, as applicable, may not be able to recover the amount of all of an outstanding loan plus expenses in the event of a default by a borrower.
-If the Corporation or Lending Funds are unable to realize on their security to recover the principal amounts plus amounts on account of accrued interest and expenses in the event of a loan default or defaults, then the Corporation's financial condition and operating results will be adversely impacted.
+Risk is increased if the values of the underlying assets securing the Corporation's or the lending funds' loans fall to levels approaching or below the loan amounts.
+Any decrease in commodity or energy prices may delay the development of the underlying security or business plans a borrower and will adversely affect the value of the Corporation's or the lending funds' respective underlying security in a resource loan can be negatively affected if the actual amount or quality of the commodity proves to be less than that estimated or the ability to extract the commodity proves to be more difficult or more costly than estimated.
+If the underlying resource commodity against which the Corporation or the lending funds hold security declines in value, then the Corporation or the lending funds, as applicable, may not be able to recover the amount of all of an outstanding loan plus expenses in the event of a default by a borrower.
+If the Corporation or lending funds are unable to realize on their security to recover the principal amounts plus amounts on account of accrued interest and expenses in the event of a loan default or defaults, then the Corporation's financial condition and operating results will be adversely impacted.
 In addition, a general decline in the natural resource sector can materially reduce the value of any shares or warrants received in connection with loans made to borrowers.

-Inability to Realize on or Dispose of Security Granted by Borrowers on a Defaulted Loan
+Inability to realize on or dispose of security granted by borrowers on a defaulted loan

-The Corporation and the Lending Funds generally obtain security for their loans.
+The Corporation and the lending funds generally obtain security for their loans.
 This security may be in a variety of forms including, but not limited to, direct charges on mineral rights, mortgages, general security agreements, assignments of interests in property, pledges of shares and corporate guarantees.
-In addition, if the Corporation or the Lending Funds are required to enforce their respective security, the Corporation or the Lending Funds, as applicable, may incur significant expenses of sale, including legal and other expenses.
-There is no assurance that the net proceeds obtained from the enforcement of any security held by the Corporation or Lending Funds will be sufficient to recover the outstanding principal and accrued interest due under the relevant loan.
-If the Corporation or Lending Funds suffer a shortfall, then the Corporation or Lending Funds will be able to dispose of security on a timely basis and, as such, the Corporation's financial condition may be adversely affected.
+In addition, if the Corporation or the lending funds are required to enforce their respective security, the Corporation or the lending funds, as applicable, may incur significant expenses of sale, including legal and other expenses.
+There is no assurance that the net proceeds obtained from the enforcement of any security held by the Corporation or lending funds will be sufficient to recover the outstanding principal and accrued interest due under the relevant loan.
+If the Corporation or lending funds suffer a shortfall, then the Corporation's financial condition and operating results may be adversely impacted.
+There is no assurance that the Corporation or lending funds will be able to dispose of security on a timely basis and, as such, the Corporation's financial condition may be adversely affected.

-Ability to Identify and Assess Candidates for Loans
+Ability to identify and assess candidates for loans